kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 _Note: Both of these regexes will not work in any real situations, and you shouldn't use them; I just wanted to have a short, stupid example for us to work with in this mini project._

-We could just add all of these functions into a separate python module inside my codebase, and import them in whatever script we want to use them in.
+We could just add all of these functions into a separate python module inside our codebase, and import them in whatever script we want to use them in.
 The drawbacks of that are that each time we want to add a new function to the process, we have to make sure that we import what we need and/or add it to whatever location makes the invocation.

 Not only that, but if a new developer approaches the codebase for the first time, they have to understand how all these pieces and imports are put together before they can add their own replacer function, as well as how the inputs/outputs of the plugin should look.
 It's much nicer if we can provide new developers a clear path to adding new functionality.